Rep. Greene agrees not to block critics from Twitter account

 “This was a swift and impactful resolution we are proud of,” Meiselas said in an email.

-A telephone message seeking comment on the settlement was left at Greene’s Washington, D.C., office Thursday.
+A telephone message seeking comment from Greene’s Washington, D.C., office wasn’t immediately returned Thursday.

+“Because of this PAC’s frivolous lawsuit against me, I’m not allowed to block people that threaten my life and my children’s lives every single day on social media,” she tweeted.
+“And they are bragging about donating the money to organizations that want to take away my guns, so I couldn’t defend myself and my children, when people show up to murder us.”

-Greene doesn’t acknowledge any wrongdoing in the agreement, which says all parties reached the deal to avoid “the risk, inconvenience and expense of litigation.”
+Greene hadn’t acknowledged any wrongdoing in the agreement, which says all parties reached the deal to avoid “the risk, inconvenience and expense of litigation.”

 MeidasTouch sued Greene in February, contending that she violated its First Amendment rights by blocking it from one of her Twitter accounts after the PAC posted critical comments.